Nikos Xilouris: Early life and education

-The razing of Kandanos and the Viannos massacres were similar instances of Nazi atrocities committed in Crete.
-In the aftermath, the Xylouris family, along with the other inhabitants of Anogeia, were forced to flee to other villages of the Mylopotamos region, and some found refuge in major cities of the island until the Liberation of Crete, which came after the Allied Advance and the German Surrender.
+After the razing of Anogeia during World War II, the Xylouris family and other residents of the area fled to villages in the Mylopotamos region.
 Nearly a year after the razing, the damage inflicted upon Anogeia was documented by a scientific committee officially appointed by the newly restored Greek government.
-The committee included writer Nikos Kazantzakis and Professor Ioannis Kakridis, who are both remembered for their joint translation of the works of Homer, among other literary endeavors.
+The committee included writer Nikos Kazantzakis and Professor Ioannis Kakridis, remembered for their joint translation of the works of Homer.